Registered Service Provider

 Below you will find further details of how your service can become registered with the RJC.

-Who should apply for our Restorative Service Provider Registration?
+Who should apply for Registered Service Provider status?

-A Restorative Service Provider is normally a commissioned service or provider who accepts external referrals and delivers both direct and indirect restorative processes.
+A Registered Service Provider is normally a commissioned service or provider who accepts external referrals and delivers both direct and indirect restorative processes.

 This Framework sets out how restorative service providers should work.
 We have been careful to ensure that it does not constrain practice or hamper creativity and the need for services to develop and exercise their professional judgement.
 This Framework has been designed to be flexible so that it applies across different types of restorative practice without being overly prescriptive.